 I mean, just our relationship really with the Israeli government and the Israeli state.

-And so when I see Israel Institute law that recognizes it as a Jewish state and that's does not recognize um the other religions that are that are living in it and we still uphold it as a democracy in the Middle East I almost chuckle when I talk about places like Saudi Arabia or you know um Israel or even now with with Venezuela.
+And so when I see Israel institute law that recognizes it as a Jewish state and does not recognize the other religions that are living in it, and we still uphold it as a democracy in the Middle East, I almost chuckle.

 So I can't stand by and watch this attack on our freedom of speech and the right to boycott the racist policies of the government and the state of Israel.

-There is no courage on the part of the democratic leadership to take on virulent anti-Semitism there's none.
+There is no courage on the part of the Democratic leadership to take on virulent anti-Semitism.

-And of course, if you want to build a ma uh uh a temple or a church, that is forbidden, a Christian church.
+And of course, if you want to build a temple or a church, that is forbidden, a Christian church.

 That would not happen.

-How do you compare the state of Israel in any way to Nazi Germany, which seems to be a favorite analogy of the squad, be it the detention centers or Israel, it is pretty unbelievable.
+How do you compare the state of Israel in any way to Nazi Germany, which seems to be a favorite analogy of the squad, be it the detention centers or Israel?

-Uh, or writing for Lewis Farrakhan's magazine, the way Congresswoman Talib did.
+Or writing for Louis Farrakhan's magazine, the way Congresswoman Talib did.

-Anyway, uh joining us to talk about this and other issues, uh, our friend Professor Alan Dershowitz defending Israel, the story of my relationship with my most challenging client.
+Anyway, joining us to talk about this and other issues, our friend Professor Alan Dershowitz, defending Israel, the story of my relationship with my most challenging client.

 How are you, sir?